matrix-org/matrix-appservice-discord/docs/howto.md

   * Run ``npm run adminme -- -h`` for usage.

 Please note that `!AbcdefghijklmnopqR:example.com` is the internal room id and will always begin with `!`.
-You can find this internal id in the room settings in Riot.
+You can find this internal id in the room settings in Element.

 ### Migrate to postgres from sqlite
 * Stop the bridge.